Select Your Location

 What are some DOs and Don’ts after a death in a Hindu family?

 We all address the end-of-life journey as death.
 This difficult phase comes with unbearable pain and grief.
 But taking part in the death rituals with family members and friends lessens the pain a little bit.
-When a family is performing last rites for honoring the departed soul, it must take care of some DOs and Don’ts according to the belief of that particular religion, caste and creed.

 For convenience and a better understanding of the viewers, the entire information is depicted in a stepwise manner.

-At the time of demise –
+At the time of death –

 If any person senses that his or her death is near, he/ she should be laid down on earth.
 A family member should place “Tulsi leaves” and sacred water or “Gangajal” in the mouth.
 It is believed that pouring water at the time of death helps the soul in attaining satisfaction and in getting rid of thirst.
 A person can also do these actions after the demise.
 Some people also put a particle of gold in the mouth of a deceased person.
 The deceased body’s head should face south direction and the legs must be north-facing.